Miles Morales: Film

 Writer Brian Michael Bendis stated that he favored adapting Miles Morales into a Spider-Man feature film in some way, as did actor Andrew Garfield.
 Producers Avi Arad and Matt Tolmach indicated that they did not intend to have Miles appear.
 But after Marvel brokered a deal with Sony that resulted in the addition of the Spider-Man films in the Marvel Cinematic Universe (MCU), producer Kevin Feige stated that Miles would not appear in the MCU for the foreseeable future but was interested in opportunities to explore the character.
-Miles is confirmed to exist in the MCU, with Aaron Davis alluding to him in the film Spider-Man: Homecoming.
-Amy Pascal has stated that a live-action film starring Miles was in development.
+Miles is confirmed to exist in the MCU, with Aaron Davis alluding to him in the film Spider-Man: Homecoming. and is again alluded to in Spider-Man: No Way Home when Max Dillon / Electro says "There's gotta be a black Spider-Man somewhere out there" to Peter Parker of The Amazing Spider-Man films.
+In a 2023 interview, producer Amy Pascal stated that a live-action film starring Miles was in development.